isw-kudos/huddo-docs/docs/boards/security.md

 <!-- /TOC -->

 ### How does an end user login to Boards?
-- Users login by authenticating via OAuth 2.0 with Connections Cloud, Office365, Facebook, Google, LinkedIn, Connections on-premise or Auth0.
+- Users login by authenticating via OAuth 2.0 with Collab Cloud, Office365, Facebook, Google, LinkedIn, AppleID, Microsoft AD, HCL Domino, HCL DX, HCL Connections on-premise or Auth0.
 - This starts a token-based session with Boards Cloud used to authenticates all future requests.

-### What kind of Provider (Connections Cloud, Office365 etc) data will be stored by Boards Cloud?
+### What kind of Provider (Collab Cloud, Office365 etc) data will be stored by Boards Cloud?
 - Basic user profile data (display name, email, subscriberId, customerId)
-- User/community photo
+- User/Community photo
-- Community/Space name and members
+- Community/Space/Group name and members
 - Links to Files
 - Clone of Connections Activities data after imported by the user